sdrangan/introml/sequence.md

 # Table of Contents

+The course is taught in a sequence of ten units.
+Each unit takes between one and two weeks so that the entire class can be fit into a single semester.
-Most units have four components:
+Most units currently have four components:
 * **Lecture Notes**:  These are slides accompanying the class lecture.
 They include code snippets from the demos.
 Note that the lecture and unit numbering do not align.
 * **Demo**: These are python-based [Jupyter notebooks](http://jupyter.org/)